Connect Box CH7465LG: Unauthenticated Remote Code Execution (CVE-2019-13025)

 A PoC to sent arbitrary commands to be executed on the shell of the device can be found in my GitHub repository.
 By doing so we can for example start a telnet server on the device and connect to the provided debug CLI.

-1 October 2019: Publication of this article and the GitHub Repository.
-Request sent to the CVE team to release the CVE entry to the public.
+2019-10-01: Publication of this article and the GitHub Repository.
+Contacted CVE team in order to release the CVE entry to the public.

 2019-10-02: German news portals report about the found vulnerabilities 3 and publish a statement by Unitymedia, stating that 95% of the affected 2.2 million devices deployed by Unitymedia have been patched.